git-asia/mistrz.ai_MetawarstwyFramework/README.md

 Feel free to adjust the parameters and prompts as needed for your specific use case.
 Happy experimenting with the framework!

+**Pro Tip:** If you're using Visual Studio Code, you can use the "Open Preview" option to view styled Markdown files.
+The 'prompl_body.md' in 'Challenge...' directory is nicely coloured 😁